cosmicjs/docs/docs/guides/README.md

 ```

 ### 6. Add Controller
-Run the following command in the terminal to generate a controller with an index method and view for index
+Run the following command in the terminal to generate a controller with an index method and view for index.
 ```bash
 rails g controller posts index
 ```

 Go to `config/routes.rb` and set the newly created index method of `PostsController` as the root path.
-The code in the `routes.rb` would look like the one given below
+The code in the `routes.rb` would look like the one given below.
 ```ruby
 Rails.application.routes.draw do
   get 'posts/index'